datafe/sqltools-hive-vscode-extension/README.md

 # SQLTools Hive Driver

-This is a SQLTools plugin to integrate with Hive.
+This is a [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools) plugin to integrate with Hive.
+Providing for running Hive SQL and getting results, SQL formatting, generating SQL statements and SQL completion.

 # Premises and Recommends